Tirano railway station (RhB)

 Tirano railway station is one of two stations in Tirano, Italy.
 It is the southern terminus of the metre gauge Bernina line of the Rhaetian Railway from St. Moritz.
-Hourly services operate on this line.
+There are hourly trains on this line.
 It is adjacent to the main-line Rete Ferroviaria Italiana Tirano railway station.

 Services

-As of the December 2023 timetable change the following services stop at Tirano:
+As of the December 2023 timetable change the following trains stop at Tirano: